civicsource/react-inline-confirm/README.md

 # React Inline Confirm Component

 > A react component that allows you to get a confirmation of action from the user before executing an action.
-> 'isExecuting' is the state of react when the button was clicked.
-The default value should be false.
-It can be passed as an argument for your react component.

 ![screenshot](screenshot.gif)